hiroshiban/Retinotopy/README.md

 # <a name = "Acknowledgments"> **Acknowledgments** </a>

-The Retinotopy package uses **Psychtoolboox** library for generating/presenting/controlling stimuli, and **Object image databases** described below.
-I would like to express our sincere gratitude to the authors for sharing these great databases.
+The Retinotopy package uses **Psychtoolboox** library for generating/presenting/controlling stimuli.
+I would like to express our sincere gratitude to the authors for sharing the great toolbox.

 **Psychtoolbox** : The individual Psychtoolbox core developers,
             (c) 1996-2011, David Brainard